Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Patent: US20220088886A1

-Addressing Challenges In Sustainability Of Stand-Up Pouches Through Collaborative Efforts
+Addressing Challenges In the Sustainability Of Stand-Up Pouches Through Collaborative Efforts

 Collaboration between Mondi AG and Werner & Mertz GmbH

-Pouch recycling poses challenges due to multiple polymer layers mixing during the process and ink from labels affecting the recycled plastic quality.
+Pouch recycling poses challenges due to multiple polymer layers mixing during the process and ink from labels affecting the quality of recycled plastic.

 The collaboration between these two companies aims to solve these problems, and in their pursuit of creating a fully recyclable stand-up pouch, they have employed a unique approach.
 They introduced a separate label film attached to the front of the pouch using a thermal seam weld.
 This innovative design allows for easy removal of the label film by tearing it apart from the pouch before recycling.
 As a result, both the pouch and the label can now be recycled efficiently.

-The companies have patented this technology; more details can be found here
+The companies have patented this technology; more details are available here

 Collaboration between General Mills and Hershey’s

-Stand-up pouches cannot be stacked on top of each other on a shelf due to their low structural strength of flexible films.
-Stores and other places which use them do not do well with this limitation.
+Stand-up pouches cannot be stacked on a shelf due to the low structural strength of the flexible films.
+Stores and other places that use them do not do well with this limitation.
 Therefore, General Mills and Hershey’s have aimed to solve this problem by making a self-supporting flexible film container.

 Collaboration between General Mills and Hershey’s for sustainable pouches

-General Mills and Hershey’s have patented a container and a method to manufacture that container.
+General Mills and Hershey’s have patented a container and a method for manufacturing it.
 The new packaging incorporates tubular support columns into the container’s walls, increasing strength and rigidity.
 These columns are made up of the same material as the walls.
 This makes the containers easier to stack, display better, and easier to open.

 Machinery for pillow packages has been available for a long time, but stand-up pouches offer several advantages over pillow packages.
 They can stand upright, making product visibility and branding easier.
 Therefore, using pillow package machinery to make stand-up pouches will reduce upfront costs and facilitate the transition.